 Each memory related bug or weakness involves one memory operation.
 Each operation is over a region of memory or over the address needed to reach it.
 That memory is used for storing data and has an important property: it is finite.
 It has boundaries and it has size.
 We call this piece of memory, with a well-defined size, an object.
 It is used to store a primitive data or a data structure.
 The memory address should be held by at least one pointerpointer or determined as an offset on the stack, otherwise the object will be unreachable.
 The object and the pointer are the operands of the memory operation.

-Memory bugs could be introduced at any of the following memory related processes: address formation, allocation, use, and deallocation.
-The BF Memory Bugs Model helps identify where in these processes bugs could occur (Fig. 1).
-The processes are named after the BF memory bugs classes: Memory Addressing Bugs (MAD), Memory Allocation Bugs (MAL), Memory Use Bugs (MUS), and Memory Deallocation Bugs (MDL).
+Memory bugs could be introduced at any of the phases of an object’s lifecycle: address formation, allocation, use, and deallocation.
+The BF Memory Bugs Model helps identify where in these phases bugs could occur (Fig. 1).
+The phases correspond to the BF memory bugs classes: Memory Addressing Bugs (MAD), Memory Allocation Bugs (MAL), Memory Use Bugs (MUS), and Memory Deallocation Bugs (MDL).
 All possible memory operations are grouped by phase.
 The presented operations flow helps in identifying possible chains of bugs/weaknesses.

-The BF Memory Bugs Model shows also the flow between the operations from different phases is depicted on Fig. 1 with colored arrows: blue is for the main flow.
-The green arrows show the flow when allocation is requested at a specific address.
-The red arrows show the extra flow in case of reallocation.
+The possible flow between operations from different phases is depicted on Fig. 1 with colored arrows: blue is for the main flow; green is for allocation requested at a specific address; red is for the extra flow in case of reallocation.